Package Leaflet: Information for the User

 Dependence and addiction

-What to do if someone takes Fentanilo Aristo accidentally
+What to do if someone accidentally takes Fentanilo Aristo

 Children and adolescents

-Other medications and Fentanilo Aristo
+Other medicines and Fentanilo Aristo

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Pregnancy

-Driving and operating machines
+Driving and using machines

 Use in athletes

-It is reported to athletes that this medication contains a component that may result in a positive analytical result in doping control as positive.
+Athletes are informed that this medicine contains a component that may result in a positive doping test.

-Fentanilo contains sorbitol
+Fentanilo Aristo contains sorbitol

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's administration instructions for this medication exactly.
+If in doubt, consult your doctor or pharmacist again.

 Dosage and frequency